andriellyll/design-test-generation/README.md

 > *Andrielly Lucena, Everton L. G. Alves, João Brunet*
 > *Accepted at the Brazilian Symposium on Software Engineering (SBES 2025)*

+The PDF version of the paper can be found in the file [`paper.pdf`](./paper.pdf) included in this repository.

 ---

 ## Abstract